Personal profile

-Christopher Michaelsen is a Professor and the Associate Dean (Research) in the School of Law at Western Sydney University, specialising in international law, human rights, security and global governance.
+Christopher Michaelsen is a Full Professor and the Director of Research in the School of Law at Western Sydney University, specialising in international law, human rights, security and global governance.
 He is also an Adjunct Professor of International Law at the Libera Università Internazionale degli Studi Sociali "Guido Carli" (LUISS) in Rome, Italy.

 Chris previously held a tenured position in the Faculty of Law & Justice at UNSW Sydney.
 Prior to joining academia, he served as a Human Rights Officer at the Office for Democratic Institutions and Human Rights (ODIHR) of the Organization for Security and Cooperation in Europe (OSCE) in Warsaw, Poland.
 He has held visiting and adjunct appointments at the University of Hong Kong, Brooklyn Law School, the University of Sannio (Benevento), the Australian National University, Akita International University and the University of St. Andrews.